Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 There's a full breakdown in our grease hood vs steam hood guide for Ontario restaurants, but the rule of thumb on a site walk is simple: if you can imagine wiping oil off the wall behind that piece of equipment, it's going under a grease hood.

-Decision rule: Fryer plus griddle plus range totaling more than ~150,000 BTU, or any wok or charbroiler at all — grease hood, period.
+Decision rule: Fryer plus griddle plus range totaling significant BTU load, or any wok or charbroiler at all — your engineer will almost certainly specify a grease hood.
 Don't let anyone "value-engineer" you into a steam hood over a wok line.
 The fire inspector will catch it, and you'll be redoing the work after you've already paid for it once.

-Hood capacity is described in CFM — cubic feet per minute, which is just how much air the fan pulls out of your kitchen every minute.
-The right number depends on what's cooking under the hood:
+Hood capacity is described in cubic feet per minute — how much air the fan pulls out of your kitchen every minute.
+As an industry-typical planning band, exhaust rates often fall somewhere in these ranges per linear foot of hood, depending on what's cooking underneath:

-A 10-foot grease hood over a fryer-and-griddle line typically pulls 3,000–4,000 cubic feet per minute.
-A 10-foot hood over a wok line or a hotpot table can push past 6,000.
-That number drives the fan you buy, the duct size, the size of the make-up air system, and the rooftop opening — so it's the first calc your mechanical engineer runs and the first one Buildup writes onto the quote.
-We don't guess at it on the back of a napkin and we don't pad it; we run the table for the equipment list you've actually picked.
+A 10-foot grease hood over a fryer-and-griddle line might typically pull in the 3,000–4,000 cubic feet per minute neighbourhood (planning estimate).
+A 10-foot hood over a wok line or a hotpot table can push past 6,000 (planning estimate).
+These are rule-of-thumb numbers — your engineer's calc determines the actual number based on your equipment list, manufacturer specs, capture geometry, and site conditions.
+That number drives the fan you buy, the duct size, the size of the make-up air system, and the rooftop opening, so it's the first calc your mechanical engineer runs and the first one Buildup writes onto the quote with the engineer's stamp behind it.

 For hotpot specifically, where most operators want induction and table-side steam in the dining room, the air balance is its own discipline.
 Our hotpot restaurant build-out guide for the GTA walks through how the dining-room exhaust ties into the kitchen system without turning your front door into a vacuum seal.